-All pilots must contact the RGSA in order to fly this site and use the landing zone.
-Only RGSA members and their guests may use the LZ per rules set by the City of Alamogordo.
-First time pilots must be guided as the site has hazards.
-Use of Mini Wings at RGSA managed and insured sites is permitted.
+All pilots must contact the RGSA in order to use the landing zone.
+Only RGSA members and their guests may use the LZ per rules set by Alamogordo Public Schools.
+First time pilots should be guided as the site has hazards.

-This is a thermic site!
+This is both a thermic and ridge soaring site, although the best flights use the amazing thermals that are common.
 Winds at the PG launch area are best when 4-12 mph.
 Above that, there is a danger getting blown over the back.
 HG, of course, can fly in much higher base winds but should not launch if winds are below 8 mph.
 Wind direction should be 240º - 270º.
-When winds start to go more north, there can be very strong rotor near the ridge going out NW of launch.
-Pilots have been drilled into the ground (side hill landing) by the rotor when winds were light from the north.
+When winds start to turn more north, there can be very strong rotor near the ridge going out NW of launch.
+Pilots have been forced to the ground (side hill landing) by the rotor when winds were light from the north.

 There are separate launch areas for PG and HG.

-PG launch area 270 meters. southeast of the HG launch.
-The HG launch
+Bo Frazier launch 270 meters southeast of the Robin Hastings HG/PG launch.
+The Hastings launch

 is hazardous for PG for two reasons:

-PG Launch into the direction of the wind, turn left (HG launch) or right (PG launch).
+PG: Launch into the direction of the wind, turn left (Hastings launch) or right (Frazier launch).
 Be sure to get out in front quickly.
 Keep a healthy 50 meters between you and the rocks.
-While the HG launch adds another 70' to launch altitude, it should not matter for PG.
+While the Hastings launch adds another 70' to launch altitude, it should not matter for PG.

 View just northwest from launch.
-The green arrow points to our 5 acre LZ.
-Photo courtesy of Christoph Clemens.
+The green arrow points to the primary LZ.
+Photo courtesy of Christopher Clemens.

-For PG pilots Flying during the late fall and winter is the ideal time to fly DC.
+For PG pilots, flying during the late fall and winter is the ideal.
 Thermals are gentle and the ridge soaring conditions are delightful.
 Pilots can fly the ridge all day and enjoy a glass off above the city of Alamogordo.
 A dusting of snow can add to the enchantment of flying Dry Canyon.

 Top landing (PG only) has now been done a number of times but it is only for experienced pilots.
 Rotor can be present!
 Again, TL is for experiences pilots only who can judge the hazards

 Being blown over the back can be dangerous so pilots should always be watching their speed over the ground.
-The canyons behind the lauch ridge are filled with tall pine trees and rocks.
+The canyons behind the launch ridge are filled with tall pine trees and rocks.

-Always watch the clouds east of launch and do not launch if you see rain falling west of the Cloudcroft ridge.
+Always watch the clouds east of launch and use caution if you see rain falling west of the Cloudcroft ridge - OD can build quickly!.
 Watch the weather while flying and be prepared to land immediately if overdevelopment begins.
 Weather dangers that are from the west can be observed by looking for the white sands kicking up in the air.
 Thank you, Robin Hastings, for this important tip.

 If you look carefully in the photo below, you can see the effects of high winds on the Sands.
 They will kick up the white sands thousands of feet in the air.
-Here, the sands have almost blocked the view of the mountains behind them.
 IF YOU SEE ANYTHING LIKE THIS, DO NOT LAUNCH/COME DOWN IMMEDIATELY as you are about to experience high winds.

 Dry Canyon launch areas & house thermals

-Below is a Google Earth image with path (green) to the PG launch area.
+Below is a Google Earth image with path (green) to the Bo Frazier PG launch area.
 It is a short hike (270 meters.) around the back of the ridge and down a small cliff.
 PG pilots can safely lay out their wing with little rotor or turbulence and without the danger of snagging/cutting their lines.
 The path is fairly obvious but is not well worn as only pilots use it.
+The tirck is finding the correct point to negotiate the short cliff about halfway down the path.
+The correct spot goes down the cliff in a narrow cleft.
 (Our thanks to Bo Frazier of the Sandia Soaring Association for his help and suggestions for using the PG launch.)

-Robin Hastings just leaving launch.
+Robin Hastings just leaving his eponymous launch.
 Conditions at this moment were mild as it was getting late in the day and Robin had a safe, easy launch.
 Photo by David Sanderson.

 Mike Ellsworth soaring off the face of Dry Canyon.
 Photo by David Sanderson

-A pilot bringing his glider up at the HG launch.
+A PG pilot bringing his glider up at the Hastings launch.
 As evidenced here, the air coming in past the hang glider ramp is turbulent at the south end which is why we recommend that PG pilots do not use this launch.
-PG pilots should use the safer launch area 270 meters. southeast of the HG launch.
+PG pilots should use the safer launch Bo Frazier launch 270 meters southeast of the Hastings launch.
 Photo by David Sanderson

-A view from the HG launch ramp (7,000') with the City of Alamogordo, NM and the White Sands in the background.
+A view from the Hastings launch ramp (7,000') with the City of Alamogordo, NM and the White Sands in the background.

 Soaring Dry Canyon late in the day.
 The white dot in the center is the moon.

 View of snowy Sierra Blanca 12,000' MSL looking north from the HG launch area.
-Photo taken by PG pilot Christoph Clemens in late November.
+Photo taken by PG pilot Christopher Clemens in late November.